AkatsukiJS/opacity-project-front-end/README.md

 ##  :book: Development scripts

-It required the environment variable `API_BASE`, please set it before to run the project :wink:
+It required the environment variable `API_BASE`, please set it before running the project :wink:

 #### `yarn install`